Twix53791/bck/README.md

 ## install
 Just copy `bck` file in `/usr/local/bin` or any bin path.

+## dependencies
+`bck` need no dependencies.
+It use only the linux built-in commands.

 ## config
 A config file setting the backup directory can be write at `~/.bckrc` or `~/.config/bck/bckrc`.
 By default, the backup directory is set to `~/.BACKUP`.